Green River Rafting Gray Canyon Day Trips

 Itinerary & Trip Details

 We typically put-in this trip at Nefertiti and take-out at Swasey’s (cement ramp just below rapid) outhouse.
-Daily River Trips are a great introduction to river running.
+Daily Gray Canyon River rafting trips are a great introduction to river running.
 For the beginner or veteran, our one day trip gives you all the best of river running: whitewater, beach fun, good food, and great company.

 The price includes: transportation to and from the river from our headquarters in Green River, Utah, lunch, and the use of our waterproof containers for your camera, sunscreen and extra clothes.

-We meet for your trip at our Green River, Utah Headquarters located east of the Green River Bridge on the North side of Highway 6, across from the Motel 6 and in back of the Comfort Inn at 9:00 a.m.
+We meet for your trip at our Green River, Utah headquarters located east of the Green River Bridge on the North side of Highway 6, across from the Motel 6 and in back of the Comfort Inn at 9:00 a.m.
 (Mountain Time).
-You will get back to our headquarters between 2:00 and 3:00 p.m.
+You will get back to our headquarters between 2 and 3:00 p.m

 Tipping the guides: If you feel the guides have been instrumental in your enjoyment of the trip, you may choose to direct a gratuity to the trip leader in the form of cash or check.
 They will then distribute it evenly to the other crew members.
 The average contribution amount ranges between $20.00 and $30.00 per guest, per day.
 Cash is the preferred method of tipping.